world-parliament-experiment/docker-symfony-wpe/README.md

     ```bash
     composer install
     ```

+Make sure to exit the docker container by pressing `Ctrl + D`

 11. The web server we started employs a user named `www-data` to access files.
 We need to give this user permission to do so.
     ```bash